kamilazdybal/being-an-academic/README.md

 > *The rigidity and conciseness of scientific language should not be allowed to undermine the elegance of a text.*

 - [📄 *Skillful writing of an awful research paper*, Royce Murray](https://pubs.acs.org/doi/10.1021/ac2000169)

-> *(...)
-So these are a few simple rules for poor scientific writing.
-If you follow them faithfully and your paper is rejected or never cited, irrespective of your native brilliance, you have nonetheless been successful as a poor writer.*

 - [📄 *How to write really good articles for premier academic journals*, Peter LaPlaca et al.](https://www.sciencedirect.com/science/article/pii/S001985011730874X)